flokoe/bash-hackers-wiki/docs/syntax/pe.md

 indirectly (see [syntax/arrays#indirection](../syntax/arrays.md#indirection)
 for workarounds).
-Additionally, the `!`-prefixed parameter expansion conflicts with ksh-like shells which have the more powerful
-\"name-reference\" form of indirection, where the exact same syntax is used to expand to the name of the variable being referenced.
+Additionally, the `!`-prefixed parameter expansion conflicts with ksh-like shells which have the more powerful "name-reference" form of indirection, where the exact same syntax is used to expand to the name of the variable being referenced.

 Indirect references to [array names](../syntax/arrays.md) are also possible